 - passport to the nearest U.S. (or relevant) embassy or consulate

-- Review and follow Harvard University’s guidelines and other useful tips on protecting your computer and your data on the Data Security for International Travel page.
+Review and follow Harvard University’s guidelines and other useful tips on protecting your computer and your data.
+Learn more on our Data Security for International Travel page.

 - Determine which areas are considered unsafe in the city or country where you will be traveling and either avoid them or, if travel is necessary, take appropriate precautions.